swapnilk30/java-developer-notes/SpringMVC.md

 3. It is sub framework of Spring Framework.
 Use of Spring core features like IOC etc.
 4. Rapid application development.
 5. Spring MVC is flexible , easy to test and much features.
+6. Spring MVC is highly flexible and can be integrated with various view technologies, such as JSP, Thymeleaf, FreeMarker, etc.
+7. It also supports validation, data binding, internationalization, and other features to simplify web application development.

 ### MVC Design Pattern.
     MVC design pattern - way of organize the code in our application